Sealis04/Awstesting/README.md

 Surprise surprise, AWS deployment failed cause of Node version (which was irritating to fix).
 Tested it in Vercel and it deployed immediately.
 Skill issue (for me)

+Hosted on awstesting.vercel.app
+contact me if you want to visit an empty site (y)